troclaux/notes/aws.md

 ns-1234.awsdns-01.co.uk
 ```

+### routing policies

+> control how DNS queries are answered

+- simple routing policy: route traffic to a single resource (e.g. a web server or an S3 bucket)
+  - no health checks
+  - no request distribution
+- weighted routing policy: distributes requests across resources (ex: EC2 instances)
+  - has health checks
+- latency routing policy: uses latency as criteria
+  - has health checks
+- failover routing policy: for high availability and disaster recovery
+  - for disaster recovery
+  - has primary instance and failover instance
+  - has health checks

 ## SNS (Simple Notification Service)

 > fully managed messaging service that allows you to send notifications to a large number of recipients

+- unlimited scalability
+- cloud-native service: proprietary protocol from aws
+- no message retention

+- event publishers: sends message to one SNS topic
+- event subscribers: listens to the sns topic notifications
+  - each subscriberto the topic will get all the messages
+  - services that can be target subscribers:
+    - sqs
+    - lambda
+    - kinesis data firehose
+    - emails
+    - sms
+    - mobile notifications
+    - http(s) endpoints

 ## SQS (Simple Queue Service)

 > message queuing service that allows you to decouple and scale microservices, distributed systems and serverless applications

 - fully managed
+- unlimited scalability
 - low latency
 - messages are kept for 14 days
 - messages can be